SECUESVAC Operational Group: Optimizing carbon sequestration in agricultural soils associated with beef production

 - Telephone: 917129125

-- The participation of the Interprofessional and various cooperatives and associations in the sector means involving a significant number of technicians and producers, which facilitates co-innovation and the dissemination of results throughout the beef production sector.
-It is an opportunity to generate appeal for young people and women.
+Among the opportunities this project offers are: The participation of the Interprofessional and several cooperatives and associations in the sector means involving a significant number of technicians and producers, which facilitates co-innovation and the dissemination of results throughout the beef production sector.
+It is an opportunity to attract young people and women.

-- The COM has recently launched its draft Regulation on environmental claims (COM, 2023 166 final) for different products, which will allow the environmental achievements of a value chain to be labelled.
-Producers could use the results of this project to give value to environmental best practices.
+The European Commission recently launched its draft Environmental Claims Regulation (COM 2023 166 final) for various products, which will allow the environmental achievements of a value chain to be displayed on the label.
+Producers could use the results of this project to highlight environmental best practices.

 - ORGANIZACIÓN INTERPROFESIONAL DE LA CARNE DE VACUNO - PROVACUNO